 CELL PHONE SERVICE: Service is very reliable in Iceland, especially around large cities and the Ring Road.

-Let’s start this Iceland Trip Planner with the Orientation.
+Let’s start this list of tips for traveling to Iceland with the Orientation.
 Iceland is an island country, located in the North Atlantic ocean.

-Because of Iceland’s location, in the active geologic border between North America and Europe, it is a land of vivid contrasts of climate, geography, and culture.
+Because of Iceland’s location, on the active geologic border between North America and Europe, it is a land of vivid contrasts in climate, geography, and culture.

 Sparkling glaciers, such as Vatna Glacier, Europe’s largest, lie across its ruggedly beautiful mountain ranges; abundant hot geysers provide heat for many of the country’s homes and buildings and allow for hothouse agriculture year-round.